 As the deer longs for the water brooks, so my soul longs for thee, O my God.

-My soul thirsts for God, for the living God.
-When shall I come and appear before the face of God?
+My soul thirsts for the living God; when shall I come and appear before the face of God?

-My tears have been my bread day and night, while they say to me every day: Where is your God?
+My tears have become my bread day and night, while they say to me daily: Where is thy God?

-I remembered these things and poured out my soul within me, for I shall go into the wondrous tabernacle, even into the house of God, with a voice of rejoicing and praise, the voice of those keeping joyous feast day.
+These things I remembered as I poured out my soul, for I will go to the wondrous tabernacle, to the house of God, with a voice of rejoicing and thanksgiving, with the voice of those keeping festival.

 Why art thou cast down, O my soul?
 And why dost thou disquiet me?
 Hope in God, for I will give thanks to him.
 He is the salvation of my countenance and my God.

-My soul within me is troubled, therefore I will remember thee from the land of Jordan and from small mountain of Hermon.
+My soul within me is troubled, therefore I will remember thee from the land of Jordan and from the little mountain of Hermon.

-Deep calls to deep at the voice of thy torrents; all thy waves and billows have gone over me.
+Deep calls to deep in the voice of thy torrents; all thy waves and billows have gone over me.

-By day the Lord will send his mercy; by night his song shall be with me, a prayer to the God of my life.
+By day the Lord will command his mercy; by night a song is with me, a prayer to the God of my life.

-I will say to God: Thou art my protector, why hast thou forgotten me?
-Why must I go about all downcast in the afflictions of my enemies?
+I will say to God: Thou art my helper, why hast thou forgotten me?
+Why must I go mourning because of the oppression of my enemies?

-Breaking my bones, my enemies reproached me, saying every day: Where is your God?
+When my bones were broken, my enemies reproached me, saying daily: Where is thy God?

 Why art thou cast down, O my soul?
 And why dost thou disquiet me?
 Hope in God, for I will give thanks to him.
 He is the salvation of my countenance and my God.